Financial-Times/x-dash/docs/components/overview.md

 ## Compatibility

-Components written with x-dash are intended to work across varying environments so they must meet the FT's browser support requirements.
-Components should also be universal (able to render on both the server and in the browser) which means they must avoid or carefully wrap browser-specific or server-specific code.
+Components written with x-dash are intended to work across varying environments so they must at least meet the FT's browser support requirements.
+Components should also be able to render on both the server and in the browser which means they must avoid or carefully wrap browser-specific or server-specific code.

-For specific information about compatibility see the specific  [JavaScript] and [CSS] pages.
+For specific information about compatibility see the [JavaScript] and [CSS] pages.

 [JavaScript]: javascript
 [CSS]: styling